ibm-cloud-docs/watsonx-code-assistant/cloud-setup-a.md

 1. Click **Add**.

    The service ID is added to the list of collaborators.

+## Add the API key and Model ID to the Ansible Lightspeed Admin Portal
+{: #rh-admin}
+{: step}

+Adding these resources in the Ansible Lightspeed Admin Portal connects {{site.data.keyword.wca_full_notm}} with the Ansible extension for Visual Studio Code and activates the model for your authorized users.

+1. Follow the link in the onboarding checklist to the Ansible Lightspeed Admin Portal.

+1. Log in with Red Hat single sign-on (SSO).

+1. Select **Model settings** from the sidebar menu.

+1. Enter the API key in the **IBM Cloud API Key** field and click **Update Key**.

+1. Enter the Model ID in the **Model Id** field and click **Update Model Id**

 <!--
 ## Create a project